TTP

 Windows

-Some Ottoman-style hotels have double-hung windows, usually without counterweights, so they're heavy to lift.
-Lift the sash then look for the funny little tab on the window frame, and swing it so that it's underneath the sash you've lifted, blocking its descent.
+Some Ottoman-style hotels have double-hung windows, usually without counterweights, so they're heavy to lift and dangerous if they fall.
+Lift the sash then look for the funny little metal tab on the window frame, and swing it so that it's underneath the sash you've lifted, blocking its descent.
 Cumbersome, but it works.

 Climate Control

-Remote controls (kumanda) vary in their level of obscurity from the utterly impenetrable to the almost-intuitive.
+Remote controls (kumanda) vary in their level of obscurity from almost-intuitive to utterly inscrutable.
+You may have to ask the staff for help in learning how to operate them.

 Wifi Internet

-Most hotels require a password to connect.
+Most hotels require a password (şifre, SHEE-freh) to connect.
 Ask for it when you register to save yourself a phone call later to the reception desk.
-Quality, strength and speed of connection varies by hotel, room, time of day, and number of computers connecting to a given node.

 Housekeeping Staff

-Mostly hard-working, pleasant, responsible women with families, they deserve your appreciation.
+Mostly hard-working, pleasant, responsible women with families, they merit your appreciation.
+I never fear they will molest my belongings.
 I always leave a tip equivalent to a few dollars or euros per day.

 Coffee & Tea Equipment

-The exception rather than the norm in Turkish hotel rooms, though usually provided in suites and rental apartments/flats to let.
-Usually complimentary (free), appreciated when it's there, and includes instant coffee, black and herbal teas, sugar and "non-dairy creamer."
+The exception rather than the norm in Turkish hotel rooms, though their presence in hotel rooms is growing, and they are usually provided in suites and rental apartments/flats to let.
+Usually complimentary (free), appreciated when there, and include instant coffee, black and herbal teas, sugar and "non-dairy creamer."
 Look in your minibar to see if there's real milk, and if there is, love your hotel.

-Since the beginning of modern Turkish tourism in the 1960s, virtually every Turkish hotel room has had a small vanity with mirror, tiny table and stool or chair so ladies could do their makeup.
+Since the beginning of modern Turkish tourism in the 1960s, until the end of the century, virtually every Turkish hotel room had a small vanity with mirror, a tiny table, and stool or chair so ladies could do their makeup.
 Most of these odd constructs are impractical, a waste of space, and an anachronous misinterpretation of foreign cultures, like the "American bars" that were designed into every hotel lobby and featured in all brochures, but never used.

 Advance Reservations